ridwanray/Flytopost/README.md

 1. User and other model APIs are ready to be called from any API application such Postman.
 2. All models REST API can be tested on postman.
-3. Currently finishing up the basics to launch on Cloaud for UI integerations.
+3. Currently finishing up the basics to launch on Cloud for UI integerations.